Soapnet: Programming

 Prior to the switch to an automated schedule, repeats of current soap operas made up the majority of Soapnet's daily schedule; the channel usually aired daily episodes of network soaps it had carried (the previous weekday's broadcasts airing weekday mornings from 6:00 to 11:00 a.m.
 ET, along with two same-day evening airings with one block from 6:00 to 11:00 p.m.
 ET and a repeat of the earlier block from 12:00 to 5:00 a.m.
 ET).
-With the reduction to two first-run soaps on the schedule, from July 2013 up until Soapnet's cease in production, the timeslots in which same-day/day-behind repeats of the network soaps were reduced, with the two remaining first-run soaps airing on the channel – Days of Our Lives and General Hospital – airing in repeat blocks from 7:00 p.m. to 1:00 a.m.
+With the reduction to two first-run soaps on the schedule, from July 2013 up until Soapnet's closure, the timeslots in which same-day/day-behind repeats of the network soaps were reduced, with the two remaining first-run soaps airing on the channel, Days of Our Lives and General Hospital, airing in repeat blocks from 7:00 p.m. to 1:00 a.m.
 ET.

 Prior to ABC's cancellations of the former two series in 2011, daily reruns of All My Children, One Life to Live and General Hospital aired on the channel in that respective order as they had aired on ABC's daytime schedule.
 All My Children had the most airings on the channel airing four times each weekday, one in the morning and three at night.
-Rebroadcasts of each soap's episodes for the entire week aired each Saturday and Sunday during the late afternoon and nighttime hours; as of 2012, the network aired the past week's episodes of Days of our Lives in Sunday primetime.
+Rebroadcasts of each soap's episodes for the entire week aired each Saturday and Sunday during the late afternoon and nighttime; as of 2012, the network aired the previous week's episodes of Days of Our Lives in Sunday primetime.